gabrielblancogomez/infant_neurosubs/README.md

 ## EEG Data access

-Data usde in all these analyses comes from this study and its available upon reasonable request:
+Data used in all these analyses comes from this study and its available upon reasonable request:

 van Noordt, S., Desjardins, J.A., Huberty, S. et al. EEG-IP: an international infant EEG data integration platform for the study of risk and resilience in autism and related conditions.
 Mol Med 26, 40 (2020). https://doi.org/10.1186/s10020-020-00149-3